La Más Draga

-La Más Draga is a Mexican reality competition television, where different drag queens compete by performing various challenges week after week to find La Más Draga of Mexico and Latin America, through different tests, whether it be singing, acting, comedy or dancing.
+La Más Draga is a Mexican reality competition television series, where different drag queens compete by performing various challenges week after week to find La Más Draga of Mexico and Latin America, through different tests, whether it be singing, acting, comedy or dancing.
 The objective of the program is to make Mexico's drag art visible, with challenges that exalt Mexican culture.
 Every week a contestant is eliminated through a lipsync.
 The program is transmitted exclusively through YouTube.

+Production

 Format

 The reality competition show is set as to have weekly challenges to eliminate the participants and thus find the best one.
 Each week the contestants face a series of challenges, guided and advised by Juan Carmona and guests.
 Each episode there is a mini-challenge and a runway walk according to a theme of Mexican culture where each participant demonstrates their versatility.
 The judges evaluate them in a gala where the two participants with the lowest score will go straight to lipsync, where only one participant will be saved.
 The eliminated one goes to the "drag-altar" where she will be the most dreamed of and forever remembered.
 La Más Draga of all Mexico is chosen from among the last three finalists.